nfmmendes/nesting-problem-survey/README.md

 # Nesting Problem Short Survey
-Just some articles that deal with nesting problem (Irregular Knapsack Problem)
+Just some articles that deal with nesting problem (Irregular Knapsack Problem) and similar problems.

 <details>
   <summary>